 Writing Doesn't Have to be a Struggle

-The Write Foundation equips you with a writing system which enables you to teach your student to confidently and quickly write a quality essay.
-The system begins with basic organization, drilling the fundamentals of brainstorm, outline, rough draft, edit and final draft.
+The Write Foundation equips you with a writing program which enables you to teach your student to confidently and quickly write a quality essay.
+The writing skills system begins with basic organization, drilling the fundamentals of brainstorm, outline, rough draft, edit and final draft.
 Learning organization helps your student break down a project into bite-sized pieces and confidently move step-by-step to complete the writing assignment.
 Repetition of the basics reinforces the concepts until they are learned.

 New Interactive Digital Format: You type on the Teacher Presentation as your students write on their worksheets.
 Now a part of each curriculum package in the Additional Resources.

 The Write Foundation easily fits a variety of teaching settings.
-TWF can be used one-on-one or with more than one student of varying ages in a home setting.
+TWF can be used one-on-one or with more than one student of varying ages in a homeschool setting.
 It also works well with multiple students in a homeschool co-op setting.
 Writing is a complex subject to teach, so the teacher is equipped with detailed lesson plans, grading specifics and other teaching tools for home and co-op settings.

 Make the first move toward successful writing!
 Get your hands on the curriculum and try out a real writing lesson now!